 Asset Holdings Council has approximately 194kms of pathways located within the road reserve across the Local Government Area (LGA).
 These include approximately 127kms of traditional footpaths and 67kms of shared paths.
 Desired Level of Service Statement all pathways being maintained in a satisfactory, or better, condition; all of the missing links documented in the PSC Pathway Plan Maps to be constructed in a prioritised order; pathway gradients (slope) meet Disability Access standards; improved accessibility at all buildings, parks, and facilities; the inclusion of additional way-finding signage; increased pathway width for the use of scooters for the aged.
-Available Data Asset data are stored in the Council centralised assets and accounting system called Authority and are mapped in Council's GIS.
-Asset Data: Area, material type, condition rating and Fair Value calculations.
-Last Condition Survey The data gained from the risk mitigation inspection undertaken in June 2015 was used for asset condition.
+Available Data sy: As set data are stored in t stem called Authority a set Data: Area, materia lculations. ind are mapped in Cou Last Condition Survey The data gained from the risk mitigation inspection undertaken in June 2015 was used for asset condition.
 General Assessment of Condition Co ondition Rating % Pathway (based on lineal metres) \$CRC 1 Near Perfect 9 \$5,181,570 2 Good 27 \$15,544,710 3 Satisfactory 59 \$33,968,070 4 Very Poor 5 \$2,878,650 5 Unserviceable 0 \$0 Total 100.00 \$57,573,000 Main Findings Risk inspection, undertaken in accordance with the Council's Assessment and Maintenance of Footpath and Cycleway Policy based on Statewide Mutual Best Practice Guidelines, is used to determine the condition rating.
 The PSC Pathways Strategy Maps will guide future pathway construction locations.
 Construction of new paths is dependent on grant funding and Council allocated funding.
 The existing shared path network is mostly underutilised and has capacity, though the network is missing connections as mapped in the PSC Pathways Plan Maps.

 Future Actions Continue to seek funding and fund the proposed works as documented in PSC Pathways Plan Maps.
-Proposed works in the Raymond Terrace and Heatherbrae Strategy including CBD paver replacement will reduce future maintenance repair costs.
+Proposed works in the Raymond Terrace and Heatherbrae Strategy including CBD paver replacement will reduce future maintenance repair costs. ------------------- --